English 240/330

 To Know for Sure:

-The Oxford English Dictionary (423 M98 1989) will give chronologically organized (oldest to newest) usages for a wide range of surviving Middle English words.
+The Oxford English Dictionary (click to go to the Library databases and use the online version, or see the print copy at 423 M98 1989) will give chronologically organized (oldest to newest) usages for a wide range of surviving Middle English words.
 Note that spelling will have been regularized so you may have to adopt the "Guessing" rules listed above.

 For words beginning in “A” to those beginning with “Wel,” the Middle English Dictionary (427.02 M62 Reference) is the authoritative, comprehensive source for usage examples which may provide a definition for any individual usage we encounter.
-The dictionary is published in "fasicles," bunches of contiguous pages, as the entries for each letter are completed by scholars working at University of Michigan.
-The fasicle covering “W” to “Wela” was received in August, 1999.
-The remaining entries from “Wela-“ to “Z” have not yet been published, but the OED may be enough help to clarify the word’s meaning.
-In any event, you can always call or email me for guidance—that’s what they pay me for.
+The dictionary was published in "fasicles," bunches of contiguous pages, as the entries for each letter are completed by scholars working at University of Michigan.

 In all cases, your first strategy should be: read difficult passages aloud, fully articulating the vowels, and listen to yourself.